finmath/finmath-smart-derivative-contract/README.md

 ### Build the Docker Container

-To build a local version of the container (for testing), execute following commands.
+To build a local version of the container (for testing) and running it, execute following commands.

 #### Clone the Repository